tensor365/AIRFLOW-QLIKSENSE-NPRINTING/README.md

 <br/>
 Builing the section.
 No available yet.

-### 4. Example: Creating a DAG with Qlik Sense Operator to reload App
+### 4. Example: Creating a DAG with Qlik Sense NPrinting to reload tasks

 You can now use the operators in your dags to trigger a reload of an app in Qlik Sense from Airflow